maetio/mobile-payment-example/README.md

 ### :video_camera: Videos:

-* How do I [Paginate](https://www.youtube.com/watch?v=poqTHxtDXwU&t=2s) From FireStore.
-A great Video for getting an overview of what pagination is and how to impament it with FireStore.
+* How do I [Paginate](https://www.youtube.com/watch?v=poqTHxtDXwU&t=2s) From FireStore?
+This a great Video for getting an overview of what pagination is and how to implement it with FireStore.
 * [RTK Query](https://www.youtube.com/watch?v=HyZzCHgG3AY&t=160s) Crud overview.
-Although we used a query functions(queryfn), this is a great starting point for implamenting RTK query.
+Although we used query functions(queryFn), this is a great starting point for implementing RTK query.
-* At users to collection on [Signup](https://www.youtube.com/watch?v=qWy9ylc3f9U).
-This video uses an older version of FireBase, but we still recomend it since it is very basic and allows anyone to add it to their project.
+* Add users to collection on [Signup](https://www.youtube.com/watch?v=qWy9ylc3f9U).
+This video uses an older version of FireBase, but we still recommend it since it is very basic and allows anyone to add it to their project.
-* Implamenting Stripe payment with Firebase, [video 1](https://www.youtube.com/watch?v=5rc0pe2qRjg&t=1119s), [video 2](https://www.youtube.com/watch?v=VnntkusKinM&t=661s).
-There are not too many extensive videos on this topic, however with both of these and the offical stripe documentation, you should be ready to get payments in your app!
+* Implementing Stripe payment with Firebase, [video 1](https://www.youtube.com/watch?v=5rc0pe2qRjg&t=1119s), [video 2](https://www.youtube.com/watch?v=VnntkusKinM&t=661s).
+There are not too many extensive videos on this topic, however, with both of these and the official stripe documentation, you should be ready to get payments in your app!

 ### :gear: Documentation and articles:
-* Offical Pagination with FireStore [Docs](https://firebase.google.com/docs/firestore/query-data/query-cursors).
-Highly recommend the FireStore docs, for everything FireStore related.
+* Official Pagination with FireStore [Docs](https://firebase.google.com/docs/firestore/query-data/query-cursors).
+Highly recommend the FireStore docs, for everything FireStore-related.
 * RTK Query custom functions [Docs](https://redux-toolkit.js.org/rtk-query/usage/customizing-queries) since we are not using endpoints like a traditional API, we recommend learning about the queryFn tool that we used to connect RTK to FireStore.
-* Unfortunately you can not look at the stripe FireBase extension docs without downloading it to your own FireBase project.
-We have instrutions on how to set this up further up in this readme.
-In the meantime, you can look at the offical Stripe Docs [here](https://stripe.com/docs/checkout/quickstart), and get the stripe exteion downloaded [here](https://firebase.google.com/products/extensions/stripe-firestore-stripe-payments).
+* Unfortunately, you can not look at the stripe FireBase extension docs without downloading them to your own FireBase project.
+We have instructions on how to set this up further up in this readme.
+In the meantime, you can look at the official Stripe Docs here, and get the stripe extension downloaded [here](https://firebase.google.com/products/extensions/stripe-firestore-stripe-payments).

 ## 🔧 Usage
 > Be sure to have the [Expo CLI](https://docs.expo.io/workflow/expo-cli/) installed.